alanlorenzetti/frtc/README.md

 Those modules (or steps) are summarized below:

-1. trimming files
+1. Trimming files
-2. downloading reference genome and annotation from NCBI RefSeq; building HISAT2 index and aligning to ref. genome
+2. Downloading reference genome and annotation from NCBI RefSeq; building HISAT2 index and aligning to ref. genome
-3. filtering uniquely aligned reads
+3. Filtering uniquely aligned reads
-4. converting SAM files to BAM and sorting them by read name (performed by SAMtools)
+4. Converting SAM files to BAM and sorting them by read name (performed by SAMtools)
-5. adjusting position of multi-mappers using MMR and removing pairs that do not match each other (custom Rscript)
+5. Adjusting position of multi-mappers using MMR and removing pairs that do not match each other (custom Rscript)
-6. creating coverage files (bedgraph and igv format) using deepTools
+6. Creating coverage files (bedgraph and igv format) using deepTools
-7. creating TSSAR input BAM files
+7. Creating TSSAR input BAM files
-8. creating five prime profiling coverage (bedgraph format) using bedtools
+8. Creating five prime profiling coverage (bedgraph format) using bedtools
-9. creating three prime profiling coverage (bedgraph format) using bedtools
+9. Creating three prime profiling coverage (bedgraph format) using bedtools

 ## Usage

 ```{shell}
 frtc.sh <threads> <maxfragsize> <read_size> <spp> <url>
 ```

 e.g.:

 ```{shell}